-Hermann’s Tortoise (Testudo hermanni) – A Long-Term Companion
+Hermann’s Tortoise (Testudo hermanni) – a long-term companion

 Hermann’s tortoise (Testudo hermanni) belongs to the family of land tortoises (Testudinidae).
 Species from this family are adapted to terrestrial life in relatively dry environments.
 They have thick, columnar limbs with webbed toes and strong claws for digging.
 Their shells are typically domed and heavy, and they have a stocky, robust build.